willstMSFT/microsoft-365-docs/copilot/microsoft-365-copilot-e5-guide.md

 #### 4. Enable sensitivity labels for files in SharePoint and OneDrive

 This step is a one-time configuration that is required to enable sensitivity labels for SharePoint and OneDrive.
-It is also required for Microsoft 365 Copilot to access encrypted files stored in these locations.
+It's also required for Microsoft 365 Copilot to access encrypted files stored in these locations.

 As with all tenant-level configuration changes for SharePoint and OneDrive, it takes about 15 minutes for the change to take effect.
 Then users can select sensitivity labels in Office on the web and you can create policies that automatically label files in these locations.